alanamalemba/landing-page/README.md

-# landing-page
-Using html, css and flexbox learnt to create a landing page
+Applying knowledge learnt from html,css and flexbox from the odin project to create a landing page